rockettheme/docs/Docs/wordpress/themes/fracture/INDEX.md

 * HTML5, CSS3, LESS CSS

 ### Responsive Layout

 ![][responsive]

 Fracture's **responsive** grid system is designed for **desktop**, **tablet** and **smartphone** systems, each with minor modifications to ensure compatibility in each mode.

 We use the responsive layout based on [Twitter's Bootstrap Framework][bootstrap], with its collection of utility classes, to provide a great degree of flexibility for a responsive design.

 ### Powered by Gantry 4 Framework

 ![][gantry4]

-Fracture is the first RocketTheme template built on the Gantry4 Framework with a new, faster administration UI.
-One of the other exciting new features is the ability to use LESS CSS to make developing templates easier, more flexible, and overall, more enjoyable.
+Fracture is the first RocketTheme theme built on the Gantry4 Framework with a new, faster administration UI.
+One of the other exciting new features is the ability to use LESS CSS to make developing themes easier, more flexible, and overall, more enjoyable.

 ### Responsive Layout for RokSprocket

 ![][sprocket]

 Fracture comes with the RokSprocket plugin that is built to work with a responsive layout and support mobile touch events, such as 'swipe'.

 [gantry]: http://www.gantry-framework.org/